Daniel Ortega: Early childhood

 Ortega was born in La Libertad in Chontales Department, into a working-class family.
-His parents, Daniel Ortega Cerda and Lidia Saavedra, were opposed to the regime of Anastasio Somoza Debayle.
+His parents, Daniel Simeón Ortega Cerda and Lidia Albertina Saavedra Rivas, were opposed to the regime of Anastasio Somoza Debayle.
 Ortega's mother was imprisoned by Somoza's National Guard for being in possession of "love letters", which police said were coded political missives.
 Ortega and his two brothers grew up to become revolutionaries.
 His late brother Humberto Ortega was a former general, military leader, and published writer, and the third brother Camilo Ortega died fighting the Somoza regime in 1978.
 They had a sister, Germania, who died.

 Juigalpa and Managua

 Seeking stable employment, the family migrated from La Libertad to the provincial capital of Juigalpa, and then to a middle-class neighborhood in Managua.
-In Managua, Ortega and his brother studied at the upper-middle class high school, the LaSalle Institute, where Ortega was classmates with Arnoldo Aleman, who would go on to be mayor of Managua (1990–1995) and later President of Nicaragua (1997–2002).
+In Managua, Ortega and his brother studied at the upper-middle-class high school, the LaSalle Institute, where Ortega was classmates with Arnoldo Aleman, who would go on to be mayor of Managua (1990–1995) and later President of Nicaragua (1997–2002).
 Ortega's father Daniel Ortega Cedra detested US military intervention in Nicaragua and Washington's support for the Somoza government.
 He imparted this anti-American sentiment to his sons.

 Early political activity

-From an early age, Ortega opposed Nicaragua's president Anastasio Somoza Debayle, and became involved in the underground movement against his government.
-Ortega and his brother Humberto formed the Insurrectionist, or Tercerista (Third Way) faction, culminating in the Nicaraguan Revolution.
-After the overthrow and exile of Somoza Debayle's government, Ortega became leader of the ruling multi-partisan Junta of National Reconstruction.

-Ortega was first arrested for political activities at the age of 15, and quickly joined the then-underground Sandinista National Liberation Front (FSLN) in 1963.
+Ortega was first arrested for political activities at the age of 15 and quickly joined the then-underground Sandinista National Liberation Front (FSLN) in 1963.
 In 1964, Ortega travelled to Guatemala, where the police arrested him and turned him over to the Nicaraguan National Guard.
-After his release from detainment, Ortega arranged the assassination of his torturer, Guardsman Gonzalo Lacayo, in August 1967.
+After his release from detention, Ortega arranged the assassination of his torturer, Guardsman Gonzalo Lacayo, in August 1967.

 Imprisonment

-He was imprisoned in 1967 for taking part in armed robbery of a branch of the Bank of America.
+He was imprisoned in 1967 for an armed robbery of a branch of the Bank of America.
 Ortega was released in late 1974, along with other Sandinista prisoners, in exchange for Somocista hostages.
-While imprisoned at the El Modelo jail, just outside Managua, Ortega wrote poems, one of which he titled "I Never Saw Managua When Miniskirts Were in Fashion".
+While imprisoned at the Modelo jail, just outside Managua, Ortega wrote poems, including "En la prisión" ("In the Prison"), which was published in the literary journal Casa de las Américas in 1971.
+The poem's closing lines refer to the prisoners not having known Managua "in a miniskirt".
+This phrase has sometimes been reported as the title of a separate poem, but biographer Kenneth E. Morris suggests that no such separate poem may exist and that the reports may instead refer to the ending of "In the Prison".
 During his imprisonment, Ortega was tortured.
 While he was incarcerated at El Modelo, his mother helped stage protests and hunger strikes for political prisoners; this resulted in improving the treatment of incarcerated Sandinistas.

 Exile in Cuba

 Upon release in 1974, Ortega was exiled to Cuba.
 There he received training in guerrilla warfare from Fidel Castro's Marxist–Leninist government.
-He later returned secretly to Nicaragua.
+He later secretly returned to Nicaragua.